jslkr2707/jslkr2707/README.md

 # Hi
- * A normal Korean high school student, may be consumes by school..
+ * A normal Korean high school student, may be consumed by school..
  * 16 years old / male
  * Making some sphagetti codes
    * pandas